Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data: QST as bilevel SDP

+Both the bilevel problem (\ref{SDPdensity2}) and its lower level problem (\ref{GMM}) are not trivial.
+However, in some settings, significant progress can be made.

-Assume the ideal scenario, where the mean vectors and the covariance matrices of Equation (\ref{dis_adv}) are known and the noise zero or its samples are known.
-(In the commonly considered spherical case, one makes the assumption that the covariance matrices are identity matrices.)
-When one considers the noise-less case, Problem (\ref{GMM}) corresponds to the well-known problem of degree of membership (posterior information) of the samples, which in the simplest case is:
+First, let us consider the simplest setting, where the parameters of Equation (\ref{dis_adv}) are known and either there is no contamination ($\alpha_2 = 0$) or the contaminated samples can be identified.
+When one considers this ``noise-less'' case, Problem (\ref{GMM}) corresponds to the well-known problem of the degree of membership (posterior information) of the samples, whose simplest case is: